TinosNitso/AutoCove-Plugin/README.md

 Vanity hashes & addresses are generated using the [VanityTXID-Plugin](https://github.com/TinosNitso/VanityTXID-Plugin).

 The HTML examples above come with an example of xztar 23x compression, which is supported internally by EC.
 Whole market-places could possibly be stored & updated using xztar, [BFP](https://github.com/simpleledger/slp-specifications/blob/master/bitcoinfiles.md) type 0x02.
-BFP type 0x01 may work for small messages, like an encrypted link to a paste-bin etc. In fact, compressed HTML is even smaller than the plain-text itself as a .txt (e.g. 38% smaller).
+BFP type 0x01 may work for small messages, like an encrypted link to a paste-bin etc. Compressed HTML is even smaller than the plain-text itself as a .txt (e.g. 38% smaller).
 Even a jpg image is smaller when in an xz archive.
-I just compressed a 128p (60% quality) jpg by over 3% using xz, to 3.8kB (currently 1.1 US cents, in BCH, to upload).
+A 128p (60% quality) jpg is compressed by 3% using xz, to 3.8kB (currently 1.3 US cents, in BCH, to upload).
 A seller could use the same image at different market-places, and it's quite sharp for a cent.

+v1.1.2 notes:
+- Bugfixes for the Δ of ROLL & LESSTHANOREQUAL (both -1).
+- ΣΔ decoding!
+It sums up the Δ, not counting the last ΣΔ.
+- *Align #* button!
+Works with asm, <dec> etc.
+- Ln #, Col # coords label!
+(Top-right.)
+- Command line interface!
+First start the EC GUI with any wallet, & AutoCove installed.
+Then cd to EC & enter `./Electron-Cash daemon AutoCove` to see instructions.
+Almost all options available (B&W, hex/asm, 1Line, etc).
+The CLI doesn't officially count as "Command-line Integration" because it only uses `@daemon_command` to remote-control the GUI, which controls all default settings.
+Only the last sigscript is written to HTML, since a single TXID could create >100 Scripts.
+If there's interest a future version could specify Input#.
+Every HTML command clears decoder memory.
+The HTML output could be appended to a server's website interface (after <input> box, etc).
+It might also be possible for one plugin to command another one using the daemon, but without a system command.
+Linux usage is similar but looks more like `./Electron-Cash-4.2.6-x86_64.AppImage daemon AutoCove TXID /home/Username/Desktop/Test.html black align#`, etc. I couldn't get macOS terminal permission to launch `./Applications/Electron-Cash.app` (`zsh: permission denied`).
+Safari on Catalina might have trouble displaying *ΣΔ*.
+- Added ±Δ to OpCodes List. e.g. all unary Introspection codes are +0Δ.
+- *Courier New* font has wider compatibility than *Consolas*.
+- SHA256 Checksum 000000dd4a88643037b15d593201ee7436b1e2bc1be172af03d48583fa797991 (23 kH/s · 5 mins).
+Update via reinstall requires restarting EC.

 v1.1.1 notes:
 - New `pReturn...` covenant has up to 2% fee reduction by placing CODESEPARATOR just before CHECKSIG @ Script end (`<Nonce>DROP` @ Start).
 Decoder endlAfter `<Nonce>DROP`.